 How to get involved

-You can use the planning document to incorporate this programme into the work assigned to your pupils.
+Flexible!
+The planning document will help you plan the program within the time you have available.
 It is not necessary to complete all 8 lessons but upon doing so, the pupil will receive a Certificate of Participation.